Lachlan-Mayne/english-notes/pete r/English.md

 - The media inside of Seahaven is controlled by Christof to talk more directly to Truman
 - METACOMMENTARY
 - "Who needs Europe newspaper" further reinforcing the media control that Christof has over Truman and Seahaven
-- Truman's mother psychologically manipulating
+- Truman's mother psychologically manipulating her son into thinking that he's just going through grief "I don't blame you"
+-

 ### **Characters:**